cloudfoundry-community/worlds-simplest-service-broker/README.md

 Cloud Foundry includes "user-provided services" (see `cf cups` in the CLI) for easy registration of existing external service credentials.

-The restriction for "cups" is that it is limited to the Space into which it was registered.
+One restriction for "cups" is that it is limited to the Space into which it was registered.
 For each organization/space, the `cf cups` command needs to be run.
 That is, when you create a new space, it does not immediately have access to the credentials for the service.

+The other restriction is that "cups" does not currently support tags.
+Frameworks such as [Spring Boot](https://github.com/spring-projects/spring-boot) can leverage tags to inject dependency information into your bound applications.

 Instead, with the World's Simplest Service Broker you can make the credentials easily and instantly available to all organizations' spaces.